Airborne Internet: History

 Multiple sources had been working on the general concept of network connectivity for aircraft in the 1990’s, including the U.S. military and its contractors.
 One of the earliest suggestions of what came to be known as “Airborne Internet,” took place in July 1999 at a NASA Small Aircraft Transportation System (SATS) Planning Conference.
 The Federal Aviation Administration’s Ralph Yost suggested a civil system for airborne network connectivity that started as a supporting technology for SATS.
 The name “Airborne Internet” was actually coined by NASA’s Dr. Bruce Holmes, then the Program Manager for SATS, who conveyed it to Yost.
 Although it was ultimately used by SATS in their multi-aircraft, high volume operations flight demonstration at Danville VA, NASA chose not to invest further in the development of Airborne Internet.
 Because NASA declined to pursue Airborne Internet further, and based on his originally proposed concept, Yost then cultivated his original Airborne Internet idea and subsequently started the Federal Aviation Administration’s own Airborne Internet research project at the FAA William J Hughes Technical Center in Atlantic City N.J.
 (The Airborne Internet capability that supported SATS was subsequently the winner of NASA's "Turning Goals Into Reality" Mobility Award for revolutionizing aviation).

 Yost started (and still owns) the web site www.AirborneInternet.com.
 Yost then went on to form the Airborne Internet Collaboration Group (AICG), which matured into the Airborne Internet Consortium (AIC).
 Once the AIC was formed, it was handed over to interested corporate entities to manage, and government participation was withdrawn.

 Originally called “Airborne Internet,” the “Internet” moniker was not received well internally by FAA management.
-The name of the FAA R&D Airborne Internt program was subsequently changed by Yost to “Airborne Networking.”
+The name of the FAA R&D Airborne Internet program was subsequently changed by Yost to “Airborne Networking.”
 The name changed appeased the FAA management and added synchronization to similar efforts by the U.S. military.
 All mentions and publications about “Airborne Internet” or “Airborne Networking” most likely refer to the same research program initiated and conducted by Yost.

 Yost worked with two early developers of Airborne Internet capabilities, each with completely different approaches and different operational capabilities.
 Each company had similar ideas about air-to-air networking, but implemented them in completely different ways.